Hi. I’m Carrie. I am an artist.

 The long version:

 I am an artist.
-Always have been.
+I always have been.
 At twelve, I owned my first business–splatter painting t-shirts on my back porch in Alabama and selling to local businesses.
 At thirteen, I was making large-scale abstract paintings.
 Big.
 Five or ten feet long.
-I had my first one-woman show at seventeen and my earnings helped to pay my tuition at the Rhode Island School of Design where I studied painting and glass-blowing.
+I had my first one-woman show at seventeen, and my earnings helped to pay my tuition at the Rhode Island School of Design, where I studied painting and glass-blowing.
 I worked for some great artists like Kiki Smith during that time and worked at the Gagosian Gallery in New York and…wait…

 I went on a journey six years ago when I began sewing and fell in love with the modern craft movement.
 I started a blog.
-Then I started a company called, SUCH Designs.
-I designed sewing patterns which led to designing fabric for Windham Fabrics which led to writing my first book, The Little Spark–30 Ways to Ignite Your Creativity.
-On that journey I learned a few things about myself and what I want.
+Then I started a company called SUCH Designs.
+I designed sewing patterns which led to designing fabric collections for Windham Fabrics, which led to writing my first book, The Little Spark–30 Ways to Ignite Your Creativity.
+On that journey, I learned a few things about myself and what I want.
 I quickly realized that I most definitely couldn’t teach people to sew.
-But what I could offer was all the art-school-girl in me: creativity/rule-breaking/color-theory/composition/drawing/painting techniques/art history.
+But what I could offer was all the art-school-girl in me: creativity, rule-breaking, color-theory, composition, drawing, painting techniques, and art history.

 But anyone can do that.

-Now I’m using all the aspects of me: loving, attentive mama, imperfect-yet-self-loving artist, sage-wielding-mystic, and glue-stick-and-scissor-having-fabric-designer, and mainly, apron-clad weirdo.
-There are two veins that run through my work: soulful, abstract painter and maker of wonderful, whimsical things.
+Now I’m using all the aspects of me: loving, attentive mama, imperfect-yet-self-loving artist, art-teaching-mystic, and glue-stick-and-scissor-having-fabric-designer, and mainly, apron-clad weirdo.
+Two veins run through my work: soulful, abstract painter and maker of wonderful, whimsical things.
 Because humans are full of complexity.
-We just have to let the light shine out and trust our hands and heart to guide us to wherever we are headed.
+We have to let the light shine out and trust our hands and heart to guide us to wherever we are headed.

-So, I’ll keep designing whimsical fabric and making big abstract paintings and teaching workshops and classes to help people plug in to the waterfall of self-love and connecting deeply through creativity and art–to self, others, community, and our ancestors.
+So, I’ll keep designing whimsical fabric and making big abstract paintings, and teaching middle school art classes and workshops to help people plug into the waterfall of self-love and connecting deeply through creativity and art–to self, others, community, and our ancestors.
 I hope to inspire you with my words and art.